wedaa/LongTail-Log-Analysis/README.md

-	yum install zlib-devel # For the openssh honeypot yum install openssl-devel # For the openssh honeypot
+	yum install zlib-devel # For the openssh honeypot yum install openssl-devel # For the openssh honeypot yum install policycoreutils-python # This gives you semanage

 The EASY way: Run install_openssh.sh from the repository.
 It will download openssh, modifiy the appropriate source files,